docker/docs/desktop/hardened-desktop/admin-controls/configure-ac.md

 If set to `false`, the configuration value acts as a default value, but users can change this setting from Docker Desktop or the CLI by directly editing the `settings.json` file.

 <div class="panel panel-default">
-<div class="panel-heading collapsed" data-toggle="collapse" data-target="#collapseSample2"  style="cursor: pointer"> Additional <code>Locked: false</code> logic<i class="chevron fa fa-fw"></i></div>
+<div class="panel-heading collapsed" data-toggle="collapse" data-target="#collapseSample2"  style="cursor: pointer"> Additional <code>Locked: false</code> information<i class="chevron fa fa-fw"></i></div>
 <div class="collapse block" id="collapseSample2">
 <p>
 <code>Locked: false</code> is similar to having a setting be the factory default.
 <br>
 <li>For new installs, <code>Locked: false</code> pre-populates the relevant settings in the Desktop UI.</li>
 <br>
 <li> If Docker Desktop is already installed and being used, `locked: false` is ignored.
 This is because existing users of Docker Desktop may have already updated a setting which may have been written to the relevant config file, for example the <code>settings.json</code> or <code>daemon.json</code> file.
 In these instances, Docker respects the user's preference.
-This can be overridden by the administrator by setting <code>locked: true</code></li>.
+This can be overridden by the admin by setting <code>locked: true</code>.</li>
 </p>
  </div>
 </div>